maxiy01/tstl-anim8/README.md

 package.path += ";./node_modules/?/?.lua";
 ```

-Also you need to add `"typescript-to-lua/language-extensions"` in _tsconfig.json_ file.
+Also you need to add `"typescript-to-lua/language-extensions"` to _tsconfig.json_ file.
 ```json
 {
     "compilerOptions": {